TobikoData/sqlmesh/docs/concepts/models/seed_models.md

 # Seed models

-Seed is a special kind of model where data is sourced from a static dataset defined as a CSV file rather than from a SQL / Python implementation defined by a user.
+Seed models are special kinds of models in which data is sourced from a static dataset defined as a CSV file rather than from a SQL or Python implementation defined by a user.
 The CSV files themselves are also a part of your SQLMesh project.

-Since seeds are also models in SQLMesh, they enjoy all the same benefits that SQL / Python models provide:
+Since seeds are also models in SQLMesh, they capitalize on all the same benefits that SQL or Python models provide:

-* A physical table gets created in the data warehouse which reflects the contents of the seed's CSV file.
+* A physical table gets created in the data warehouse, which reflects the contents of the seed's CSV file.
-* Seed models can be referenced in downstream models the same way as other models.
+* Seed models can be referenced in downstream models in the same way as other models.
 * Changes to CSV files are captured during [planning](../plans.md#plan-application) and versioned using the same [fingerprinting](../architecture/snapshots.md#fingerprinting) mechanism.
 * [Environment](../environments.md) isolation also applies to seed models.

 Seed models are a good fit for static datasets that don't change often or at all.
 Examples of such datasets include:

-* Names of national holidays and their dates.
+* Names of national holidays and their dates
-* A static list of identifiers that should be excluded.
+* A static list of identifiers that should be excluded

 ## Creating a seed model

-Similarly to [SQL models](sql_models.md), seed models are defined in files with the `.sql` extension as part of the `models/` folder of the SQLMesh project.
+Similar to [SQL models](sql_models.md), seed models are defined in files with the `.sql` extension as part of the `models/` folder of the SQLMesh project.
 To indicate that the model is a seed model, the special kind `SEED` should be used in the model definition:
 ```sql linenums="1"
 MODEL (
   name test_db.national_holidays,